jsebrech/create-react-app-zero/WHY.md

 How much could be brought over?
 Could this be a nice development experience?

 The result of this thought exercise is this project.
-I will let you be the judge.